Incredible (Celine Dion and Ne-Yo song)

-"Incredible" is a song by Canadian singer Celine Dion and American singer-songwriter and record producer, Ne-Yo.
-It was recorded for Dion's English-language studio album, Loved Me Back to Life (2013) and chosen as the second single in North America, most countries in Europe, Australia and New Zealand.
-The song was co-written by Andrew Goldstein, Emanuel Kiriakou and Ne-Yo, and produced by Kiriakou.
+"Incredible" is a song by Canadian singer Celine Dion and American singer-songwriter and record producer Ne-Yo.
+Recorded for Dion's English-language studio album Loved Me Back to Life (2013), it was selected as the second single in North America, most European territories, Australia, and New Zealand.
+The track was written by Andrew Goldstein, Emanuel Kiriakou, and Ne‑Yo, with Kiriakou also serving as producer.

-In mid-December 2013, "Incredible" was nominated in category World's Best Song at the World Music Awards and in late January 2014, it was chosen by NBC as the official anthem of 2014 Winter Olympics.
-The digital single with two rare bonus tracks was released in most countries in Europe, and in Australia and New Zealand on 14 February 2014.
-The song was sent to Adult Contemporary radio stations in the United States on 24 February 2014, and the music video for "Incredible" was released on 4 June 2014.
-"Incredible" was also added to BBC Radio 2's B-List on 12 July 2014 and released as the fourth promotional single in the United Kingdom.
+In mid‑December 2013, "Incredible" received a nomination for World's Best Song at the World Music Awards.
+In January 2014, NBC selected it as the official anthem of the 2014 Winter Olympics.
+The digital single—including two rare bonus tracks—was issued on 14 February 2014 in most European countries, as well as Australia and New Zealand.
+It was serviced to Adult Contemporary radio in the United States on 24 February 2014, and the music video premiered on 4 June 2014.
+The track was added to BBC Radio 2's B‑List on 12 July 2014 and became the fourth promotional single in the United Kingdom.